inside.ewu.edu

 Pre-requisites: ENGL 101.

-This course provides students with an introduction to the history, structure, and process of the institution of social welfare and its relationship to the profession of social work and to society.
-The course introduces students to social work values, ethics, roles, theories, perspectives, and practices, as well as the diverse fields of practice within social work.
-It will introduce students to the experiences and perspectives of those who are clients of the human services delivery system.
+Provides an introduction to the history, structure, and process of the institution of social welfare and its relationship to the profession of social work and to society.
+Introduces social work values, ethics, roles, theories, perspectives, and practices, as well as the diverse fields of practice within social work.
+It introduces the experiences and perspectives of those who are clients of the human services delivery system.

 SOWK 320.
 AFRICAN AMERICAN FAMILY.
 5 Credits.